 Joey Guilmet - Head Equipment Manager

-Joey Guilmet is in his fifth season as Head Equipment Manager and his seventh season in the Anaheim Ducks organization.
+Joey Guilmet is in his fifth season as Head Equipment Manager and his eighth season in the Anaheim Ducks organization.
 A native of Ocean Beach, Calif., Guilmet has 20-plus years of experience between the NHL and AHL.
 He most recently spent two seasons as equipment manager for Arizona State University’s men’s ice hockey program.
 He was named to ASU’s staff prior to their inaugural NCAA Division I season in 2015-16.

 Guilmet spent four seasons working as the equipment manager for Anaheim’s primary AHL affiliate with the Norfolk Admirals (2012-15) and Syracuse Crunch (2010-12).
 He also served 12 seasons with the Atlanta Thrashers in the NHL (2000-2011) and nine seasons in the International Hockey League, splitting time with the Orlando Solar Bears (1995-99) and San Diego Gulls (1991-95).
 Additionally, Guilmet was an equipment manager at the 2007 NHL All-Star Game and the 1992 MLB All-Star Game.

 Guilmet has represented Team USA on five occasions, serving as part of the staff at the 2006 Winter Olympic Games as well as three IIHF Men’s World Championships (2001, 2008, 2009), and was the equipment manager for Team USA’s gold medal team at the 2017 World Junior Championships.

 Guilmet received a degree from Mesa College in San Diego, and Gwinnett Tech in Duluth, Ga.
 He earned his certification in the Athletic Equipment Managers Association (AEMA) in 1995.
 Additionally, he conducted a workshop demonstrating equipment repair for professional and college equipment managers at the 2006 AEMA Meetings and also hosted a workshop on carbon fiber/kydex skate guard protection at the 2008 Society of Professional Hockey Equipment Managers Meeting.
 Guilmet is currently working on his bachelor’s degree in Organizational Leadership at Arizona State University.